-- 110 Here g is gravity acceleration, θ_v is virtual potential temperature, u and v are horizontal winds, and u^ is the surface friction velocity.
-Subscript z denotes vertical profile values and subscript s denotes value at the lower boundary of PBL.
-We use $z_s = 40$ m, b = 100, and critical bulk Richardson number of 0.5 following Zhang et al. (2020).
-Regarding u^ , Zhang et al. (2020) tested two options, one using u^ from ERA5 and the other one using a constant $u^ = 0.3$ m s-1, and found the results were similar.
-We choose the latter option so that the AMDAR PBLH is purely observation-based and independent of the reanalysis. - Although the bulk Richardson number method was found to be the most robust one to derive PBLH from AMDAR measured profiles, significant challenges remain under stable conditions.
-Figure 2a-c compare all AMDAR-derived PBLH at 1300-1400 LST with spatiotemporally interpolated PBLH from ERA5.
-Under stable and, to a lesser extent, neutral conditions, a significant portion of data cluster close to the horizontal axis (panels a and b), indicating that AMDAR gives very low PBLH (< 500 m) whereas ERA5 reports a wide range of PBLH values up to 3000 m.
-We did not find any meteorological or geographical factors - 120 that would explain the occurrence of AMDAR vs. ERA5 PBLH data pairs in these clusters.
+Here, g is gravity acceleration, $\theta_v$ is virtual potential temperature, u and v are horizontal winds, and $u^$ is the surface friction velocity.
+Subscript z denotes vertical profile values, and subscript s denotes values at the lower boundary of the PBL.
+We use $z_s = 40$ m, b = 100, and a critical bulk Richardson number of 0.5, following Zhang et al. (2020).
+Regarding $u^$ , Zhang et al. (2020) tested two options, one using $u^$ from ERA5 and the other one using a constant $u^ = 0.3$ m s-1, and found that the results were similar.
+We choose the latter option so that the AMDAR PBLH is purely observation-based and independent of the reanalysis.

+Although the bulk Richardson number method was found to be the most robust one to derive the PBLH from AMDAR-measured profiles, significant challenges remain under stable conditions.
+Figure 2a-c compare all AMDAR-derived PBLHs at 13:00-14:00 LST with spatiotemporally interpolated PBLHs from ERA5.
+Under stable and, to a lesser extent, neutral conditions, a significant portion of data cluster close to the horizontal axis (Fig. 2a, b), indicating that AMDAR gives very low PBLHs (< 500 m), whereas ERA5 reports a wide range of PBLH values up to 3000 m.
+We did not find any meteorological or geographical factors that would explain the occurrence of AMDAR vs. ERA5 PBLH data pairs in these clusters.
 The most likely cause of these clusters of data is the ambiguity of identifying the PBL top.
-Under challenging conditions, the critical bulk Richardson number algorithm that is used in AMDAR and ERA5 data to diagnose PBLH may identify different vertical structures as PBL top, leading to very different and uncorrelated PBLH values.
-Including these uncorrelated clusters of points will strongly bias the model training results.
-Consequently, we use quantile regression (Hirschi et al., 2011) to filter them out to avoid significant - 125 bias in the model training.
+Under challenging conditions, the critical bulk Richardson num-

 Figure 1.
-Overview of the locations of the main source of PBLH observation dataset AMDAR (a) and the three independent validation datasets from spaceborne LIDAR CALIPSO (b), airborne LIDAR HSRL (c), and in-situ aircraft spiral profiling during the DISCOVER-AQ campaigns (d).
-The HSRL and spiral profile data were limited to 1230-1430 LST only, and the CALIPSO overpasses were always at around 1330 LST.
+Overview of the locations of the main source of the AMDAR PBLH observation dataset (a) and the three independent validation datasets from the CALIPSO spaceborne lidar (b), the HSRL airborne lidar (c), and in situ aircraft spiral profiling during the DISCOVER-AQ campaigns (d).
+The HSRL and spiral-profile data were limited to 12:30-14:30 LST only, and the CALIPSO overpasses were always at around 13:30 LST.